trducnuygen/Object-Tracking-with-Cosine-Similarity-/README.md

 ### 1.1   Goal

-Inputting images and a template, the goal is to track the template throughout 64 images by using cosine similarity algorithm.
+Inputting images and a template, the goal is to track the template throughout 64 images by using cosine similarity algorithm and create a bounding box at the region predicted to be the template.
 The template used in an image is updated to be the templated tracked in the previous image.

 ### 1.2  Dataset